YanisCodes/StudyGPT/README.md

    ```

 ---
-*Developed with ❤️ for students, by students.*
+*Developed with ❤️ for students, by a student